Heritage Yellow - serious mature man Heritage Yellow - serious mature man

 High energy and housing costs are driving people into the red

-In the chart below we look at the monthly essential spending of all the people we've helped with debt advice.
+In this chart we look at the monthly essential spending of all the people we've helped with debt advice.

 5 million people are in a negative budget